unity3d-jp/UnityChanToonShaderVer2_Project/Manual/UTS2_Manual_en.md

 (A gamma color space can also be used, but this tends to strengthen shadow gradiation.
 For more details, see [Linear or Gamma Workflow](https://docs.unity3d.com/ja/current/Manual/LinearRendering-LinearOrGammaWorkflow.html). )

 ## 【Installation】
-1. Extract the project included with Unity-Chan Toon Shader 2.0  and search directly under the folder for the `UTS_ShaderOnly_v(version name).unitypackage` file.
+1. Extract the project included with Unity-Chan Toon Shader 2.0  and search directly under the folder for the `UTS2_ShaderOnly_(version name).unitypackage` file.

-   The image below uses version `2.0.4.3_Release_p1`.
+   The image below uses version `v2.0.6_Release`.

 <img width = "600" src="Images_jpg/Explorer01.jpg">